 The most revealing reference signal is whether the client engaged the vendor for subsequent projects — repeat business is a stronger endorsement than any testimonial.
 Be cautious of vendors who cannot provide references for projects similar to yours.
 Breadth of portfolio is less important than depth of relevance.
 A vendor with three highly relevant case studies is a stronger candidate than one with thirty case studies in unrelated domains.

+According to Forrester, organizations using outcome-based pricing models in technology partnerships report 30% higher satisfaction rates than those using purely fixed-price or time-and-materials contracts.
 The pricing model determines vendor behavior more than any contractual clause.
 Fixed-price contracts incentivize scope minimization and change order revenue — the vendor profits by delivering the minimum that satisfies the contract and charging premium rates for everything deemed out of scope.
 Time-and-materials contracts eliminate scope gaming but transfer delivery risk entirely to the client — the vendor has limited incentive to be efficient.
 Neither model aligns vendor success with project success.

 Outcome-based or hybrid models address this: a base fee for delivery with performance bonuses tied to measurable outcomes (adoption rates, system performance, business metrics).
 This requires the client to define success criteria clearly, which is itself a valuable exercise.
 Payment terms also matter: vendors who require large upfront payments face less delivery pressure than those with milestone-based payment schedules.
 The commercial structure should create ongoing mutual accountability — not just at contract signing, but throughout the engagement.